talkable/talkable-docs/source/advanced_features/multi_currency.rst

 * segmentation by currencies
 * filter by the currency of the purchase/event
-* select a currency to convert the amounts to
+* select specific segment currency

 .. image:: /_static/img/advanced_features/multi_currency_mar.png
   :width: 300

 .. note::

-   If a currency to convert to is not specified, the site currency is used for conversion.
+   Leave 'Reporting Currency' blank to convert every metric to site's default currency unless segmentation by currency is selected.

 Available options in **Purchases** and **Events** reports: